TEFL Toulouse FAQ

 • You are interested in the English language, how it works

-• You DON’T want an online or “weekend in a hotel” TEFL course -ie you want real job opportunities
+• You DON’T want an online or “weekend in a hotel” TEFL course and you want real job opportunities afterwards

 • You want a course with plenty of teaching practice to accompany the theory